-Who is Erik? / Biography
+Who is suany? / Biography

-I was born in April 1985 outside a small town called Götene in the middle south of Sweden.
+I was born in April 1990 in the outskirts of roma in the middle of italy.
 I grew up on a farm with my parents and two younger sisters and I spent a lot of time in nature.
 For as long as I can remember I have liked drawing.
 Maybe because of my grandmother who was a painter, or maybe because that's how I always liked to express myself.
 When my mom asked me how my day in school was I would rather draw a comic showing how it was.
 My dad got a computer for work already in the mid 80's so I also early developed an interest in computers, mostly by escaping to other worlds through computer games.
 At the age of 15 I got my first digital camera, a very simple point-and-shoot Fuji camera, but it opened up a new world to me.
 Being used to the process of drawing it felt quite strange to be done after capturing a photo, it wasn't the process of creating something in the same way as drawing.
 You didn't start with a white empty paper, once you pressed the trigger you were done.
 I felt like I wanted to do something more to the photos, where pressing the trigger would only be the start.
 Having an interest in computers made it quite a natural step to start there.
 I was playing around with the photos in the computer trying to create something that you couldn't capture with the camera, mostly very basic modifications like changing color or putting my little sisters on our roof top.
 That is how my interest in photo manipulation started, I learned by trying but it wouldn't become a profession until years later.

 Where did you learn how to create these images?

 I hI am self-taught in both photography and retouch.
 I discovered that it was fun to change and modify photos for fun in the year 2000 when I got my first digital camera.
 I've always been drawing for as long as I can remember and when I got the camera I felt like I wanted to do something more with the photos.
 I started playing around with the photos in the computer and discovered photo manipulations.
 For me the realism has always been very important and it’s a challenge to make a sketch come to life in a photo.
 I learned by trying, it took some time and I'm still learning but when you learn the basics of the tools it’s just the imagination that sets the limits.

+Where do you find inspiration?
 What people inspires you?

 Here are some artists that inspires me…